ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 Once merged, release the rollback as appropriate and verify that the system is functioning as expected.

-## 3. Identify effected clusters and records
+## 3. Identify affected clusters and records

-Once, the rollback is in place and processing messages as normal.
-We can now being to identify the clusters that have been effected due to the unwanted change.
+Once the rollback is in place and processing messages as normal, the next step is to identify the clusters that have been affected due to the unwanted change.

-To do this, the timestamp of the deployment identified in [step one](#1-identify-the-effected-version) can be used to interrogate the event log to identify effected clusters and records.
+To do this, the timestamp of the deployment identified in [step one](#1-identify-the-affected-version) can be used to interrogate the event log to identify affected clusters and records.

 To can this list run the following SQL with the identified SQL: